Prevent Ransomware Attacks Before They Damage Your System

 Ransomware is a type of malicious software that blocks access to a computer system until a sum of money is paid.
 It literally stops you from using your PC and holds your PC or files for “ransom”.

-Though there are numerous types of ransomware, they all do the same thing – stop your PC from functioning normally and demand you do something before you can use your PC.
-They can target any PC users whether it’s a home computer, endpoints in an enterprise network, or servers used by a government agency or healthcare provider.
+Though there are numerous types of ransomware attacks, they all do the same thing.
+They stop your PC from functioning normally and demand you do something before you can use your PC.
+They can target all PC users, whether it’s a home computer, endpoints in an enterprise network, or servers used by a government agency or healthcare provider.
 The worst part is there is no guarantee that paying the fine or doing what the ransomware tells you will give access to your PC or files again.

 There are several key characteristics of ransomware.
 For one, it features unbreakable encryption, which means you can’t decrypt the files on your own.
-It also has the ability to encrypt all kinds of files, from documents to pictures, videos, audio files and others, while it also has the ability to scramble your file names.
+It also has the ability to encrypt all kinds of files, from documents to pictures, videos, audio files, and others, while it also has the ability to scramble your file names.
 By doing this, you will not know which data was affected.
-This is one of the tricks used to confuse and coerce victims into paying the ransom.
+This is one of the tricks for confusing and coercing victims into paying the ransom.

 Ransomware also requests payment in Bitcoin as this cryptocurrency can be untraceable with the technology cybersecurity researchers or law enforcement agencies have at the moment.
 The ransom payments usually come with a time limit which you must meet.
 If not, the ransom may increase or your data can be destroyed forever.
 Once ransomware latches on, it will display an image or a message that lets you know your data has been encrypted and you have to pay a specific sum of money to get it back.
 Ransomware is the number one malware attack affecting organisations today.